heywoodlh/heywoodlh.io/_posts/2021-05-17-Setting-Up-Dotfiles.md

 tags: all, linux, macos, bash, fish, automation, devops
 ---

+Update February 27, 2023: updated the link to my current nixos-configs.
+Additionally, my current dotfiles in 2023 is now heavily focused on PowerShell.

 If you're just interested in my dotfiles and not my process for writing them:

 [https://github.com/heywoodlh/conf](https://github.com/heywoodlh/conf)